tomvalk/RemoteGUI-Releases/README.md

 ```
 1.6.x
-    - Added visual improvements to the GUI
+    - Popups and GUI were visually reworked
-    - Added PushNotification for G&D Push Events
+    - Added PushNotification for G&amp;D Event-Notifications
+    - Overall speed improvements and UI fixes

 1.5.0
     - Added U2(LAN) devices to the GUI